GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 ## 1.2.
 Scope of the Study

-This study aims to explore the potential of Facial Emotion Recognition (FER) in evaluating passenger experiences during driving scenarios, with the ultimate goal of improving user satisfaction and trust in ride-hailing and autonomous driving services.
+This study aims to explore the potential of Facial Expression Recognition (FER) in evaluating passenger experiences during driving scenarios, with the ultimate goal of improving user satisfaction and trust in ride-hailing and autonomous driving services.
 To achieve this, the project focuses on the following key objectives:

 - **Benchmarking State-of-the-Art FER Models**
 A comprehensive analysis of FER models is conducted to evaluate their performance and suitability for deployment in automotive contexts.
 The models under investigation include DeepFace, EmoNet, HSEmotionONNX, RMN, and Vision Transformer (ViT).
 Each model is assessed for its accuracy, robustness, and efficiency, particularly in constrained environments.